 Belfast is a friendly and welcoming city and you will find there are plenty of attractions, events and tours available suiting all kinds of tastes.
 The city consists of different neighbourhoods, or quarters, each with its own character and style.
 For those who wish to venture further afield whether to the mountains, seaside or another city, good transport links and regular guided tours will allow for easy exploration.

 You can access and download a Belfast City Guide to use during your visit.
 The guide provides more information on things to do, ideas and inspiration for your stay in Belfast and includes a map of the city.
+You can also find sustainable transport options at Getting around Belfast sustainably.

 Sport is hugely popular in Northern Ireland with three national sports: Gaelic Sports, Football and Rugby.
 Belfast is home to the Irish Football Association’s National Football Stadium at Windsor Park and Ulster Rugby’s Kingspan Stadium.
 Many other sports organisations are head-quartered in the city including Sports Northern Ireland, the Sports Institute for Northern Ireland, Athletics Northern Ireland and the Belfast Giants ice-hockey team to name a few.
 You will find details of any sports related events at the link.